Swimming 'provision in Chichester is poor' - leisure centre responds to readers comments

 Most Popular

-We sent some of the comments to Everyone Active and Chichester District Council who run the pool.
+She was supported by Alex Wall-Morris who added: “Swimming facilities in Chichester are insufficient.
+I think it’s really important for pre-school children to be able to swim at a different time to older children.
+If they are at all nervous in the water a calm environment is very helpful.”

-Stuart Mills, area contract manager at Everyone Active, said: “At Westgate Leisure Centre in Chichester we always welcome feedback and take this into account when reviewing our services.
+Stuart Mills, area contract manager at Everyone Active which manages the centre, said he ‘always welcome feedback and take this into account when reviewing our services’.

 “There is still plenty of availability in our weekday sessions to cater to current demand.
 Sessions will need to be booked in advance during the evenings as the pool is used for lessons.
 Our swimming programme is constantly reviewed in line with feedback and attendance levels in sessions.
 We will continue to monitor demand to see if there is a need for further weekday sessions to be added into the leisure pool.